OFAI/million-post-corpus/README.md

 This data set was presented as a short paper at the [40th International ACM SIGIR Conference on Research and Development in Information Retrieval](http://sigir.org/sigir2017/) (SIGIR 2017).
 See the [Citation section](#citation) below.

+Futhermore, a follow-up paper using this data set was presented in the industry track at the [11th International Conference on Language Resources and Evaluation](http://lrec2018.lrec-conf.org/) (LREC 2018).
+See the [Citation section](#citation) below.

 ## Data Set Description

 [DER STANDARD](http://derstandard.at) is an Austrian daily broadsheet newspaper.
 On the newspaper's website, there is a discussion section below each news article where readers engage in online discussions.
 The data set contains a selection of user posts from the 12 month time span from 2015-06-01 to 2016-05-31.
 There are 11,773 labeled and 1,000,000 unlabeled posts in the data set.
 The labeled posts were annotated by professional forum moderators employed by the newspaper.